 The east coast of Australia has it all, vibrant cities, beaches, and rainforests.
 First, let’s discuss travelling across the east coast of Australia, starting from Sydney, then Canberra, to Adelaide.

 If you have the time and patience, this itinerary can be a fun road trip.
 You should also make sure you pack your luggage smartly.
-You will be travelling far from home, bring all your necessities but do not overpack.
+You will travel far from home, so bring all your necessities but do not overpack.

 Sydney and Canberra for 9 days